(Sorry for the coy title--I want to give the reader a chance to guess what the addition is.)

 Let me first admit that contemptuously bonding over the misbehavior of others probably can have real benefits.
 But I claim that in the case of the reddit front page, these benefits are clearly outweighed by the costs to one’s personality (not to mention epistemics).

 intravenous drip bottomless scrolling).
-Presuming that's all correct...is it actionable?
+Presuming all of that is correct...is it actionable?
 I think so.

 If you're ambitious, you could quit social media for a month and pay attention to how your thoughts and attitudes change.